Ajaycn-17/Data_Explorer/README.md

 # Data_Project(using Power BI ,SQL)
-This repository explores data analytics using SQL, Python, and visualization tools.
+This repository explores data analytics using SQL,Excel,Tableau, Python, and visualization tools.
 From data cleaning to trend analysis and predictive modeling, it uncovers meaningful insights through real-world case studies and interactive dashboards.